Leo-Meg/Final-M2-Project-Date-Extraction-Pipeline/README.md

 The first step focuses on preparing high-quality data for NER and LLM processing:

 - **Asynchronous Data Collection**
-  - Downloads content from provided URLs using aiohttp
+  - Downloads content from provided URLs using ]
   - Validates file accessibility and content length (>500 chars)
   - Handles parallel downloads efficiently